linqingfan/QCSetup/README.md

 ## Launching
 You can start running and debugging QC algorithm by specifying the python program in config.json. <br />
-Goto Run and Debug (ctrl shift D) and click launch set break point and click Attach to python
+Goto Run and Debug (ctrl shift D) and click launch<br />
+Wait for the console to show listening to port 5678 <br />
+set break point (if you want to debug) and click Attach to python <br />
+There will no graphical output, it will show the sharpe and statistics

 ## Quatbook Research
 open a git bash and execute the quantbook jupyter notebook: